Kim River

-Kim is a river in the state of Gujarat, western India, whose origin is in Zarna village and Zarnavadi village the hills of Satpuda.
+Kim is a river in the state of Gujarat, western India, whose origin is in Zarna village and Zarnavadi village the hills of Satpura.
 Its drainage basin has a maximum length of 107.0 km.
 The total catchment area of the basin is 1,286 km2.
 The creek runs near the village of Ilav (which has other spellings for its name, like 'Elaw').